Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ## Testing

-    During the testing time, the following code validators were used.
+    During the testing time, the following code validates are use.
 It is worth mentioning that there were errors in the html code due to the content blocks written in jinja.
 After talking to my mentor, he has informed me that this is normal.

 + [W3C](https://validator.w3.org/) Validator HTML.